 Mr. Parker earned his MBA from Harvard and BA from the University of Pennsylvania.
 He sits on the boards of The Executive Leadership Council Foundation and A Better Chance, and previously served as a director of Grain Communications Group and ScanTech Holdings.
 He also holds distinction as a NACD Fellow, NACD’s highest credentialing.

-In 2018, Shannon launched a social impact agency that produces diversity and inclusion events, media and investment solutions.
+In 2018, Shannon launched a social impact agency that produces diversity, equity and inclusion solutions.
 Shannon is the Founder of the Voice + Visibility Women’s Summit (VVWS) in Sarasota, FL.
 The VVWS convenes diverse, cross-sector female leaders with a mission to empower women, expand networks & opportunities, and elevate the voices of diverse women.

 She lives with her husband Neil, two teenage sons and a growing tribe of pets in Sarasota.
 Shannon’s TEDx Talk is entitled: Failure & Forgiveness in the New South.